naufalbayhaqi/ore-cli-2rpc/README.md

 Use the command **ore2rpc** instead of **ore**.

+### Rpc2 option

-This custom ore client accept one more option that is the rpc2 option.
+This custom ore client accept one more option that is the **rpc2** option.
 The rpc2 option will be the rpc who will receive the sendTransaction method.
 The other rpc will receive all the others request like getSignaturesStatuses, getLatestBlockHash, getVersion, etc...

 <em>You can use the same rpc in both variables</em>